-- 283. Plaintiff Hogg videotaped Plaintiffs Rezkalla and Wood as they walked through the festival, stopping at times to have brief discussions with Muslims.
+- 288. Plaintiff Hogg videotaped Plaintiffs Rezkalla and Wood as they walked through the festival, stopping at times to have brief discussions with Muslims.
 One teenage Muslim requested a copy of the Gospel of John from Plaintiffs, but Plaintiffs denied the Muslim's request out of fear of being arrested by City police officers for violating the Literature Distribution Restriction.
-Plaintiffs feared that this was yet another attempt to entrap them. - 284.
+Plaintiffs feared that this was yet another attempt to entrap them. - 289.
 Shortly thereafter, Williams approached Plaintiffs and told them that they were not allowed at the festival.
 He then ran to get the police and festival security.
-Defendant Haidous also appeared and was watching Plaintiff Wood very closely. - 285.
-Moments later, while Plaintiff Hogg was videotaping, a golf cart occupied by a festival security guard whom Plaintiff Wood recognized from the 2009 YouTube video-he was in charge of security at the 2009 Arab Festival-drove past. - 286.
+Defendant Haidous also appeared and was watching Plaintiff Wood very closely. - 290.
+Moments later, while Plaintiff Hogg was videotaping, a golf cart occupied by a festival security guard whom Plaintiff Wood recognized from the 2009 YouTube video-he was in charge of security at the 2009 Arab Festival-drove past.
+A true and accurate photograph of this festival security guard is attached to this Complaint as Exhibit 17. - 291.
 The festival security guard stopped his golf cart, stepped out, and approached Plaintiff Hogg in an intimidating manner.
-The security guard complained to Plaintiff Hogg that he was videotaping his family, so he called the City police. - 287.
+The security guard complained to Plaintiff Hogg that he was videotaping his family, so he called the City police. - 292.
 Based on the festival security guard's complaint, Defendants John Doe Police Officers 8 and 9 arrived, detained Plaintiff Hogg, and demanded that he show them his video footage.
 One of the officers stated, "I know what you are doing and why you are doing this," or words to that effect.
 He then ordered Plaintiff Hogg to erase his footage, which Plaintiff Hogg did in the presence of the police officers.
 Plaintiff Hogg did not want to erase his video footage, but he had no choice but to follow the officers' unlawful order and erase it.
-Plaintiff Hogg knew that Ms. Mayel had been arrested, charged, and thrown in jail for not immediately obeying the unlawful order of Defendant Kapanowski.
+Plaintiff Hogg knew that Plaintiff Mayel had been arrested, charged, and thrown in jail for not immediately obeying the unlawful order of Defendant Kapanowski.